-30 Crucial Ways to Lower Your Risk of Having a Heart Attack
+30 Ways to Lower Your Heart Attack Risk You Didn't Know About

-Heart disease is one of the most preventable conditions out there, yet it claims more than 800,000 lives every year in the United States alone.
+The ongoing coronavirus pandemic is probably occupying most of your attention when it comes to health concerns, but it's important to remember that other health conditions haven't taken a break.
+Take a heart disease, for example.
+It is one of the most preventable conditions out there, yet it claims more than 850,000 lives every year in the United States alone.
 In fact, according to the Centers for Disease Control and Prevention (CDC), a person dies of a heart attack every 40 seconds.

 And while many people think that heart attacks occur when the heart stops beating—an entirely different event known as sudden cardiac arrest—they are actually caused by a blockage in the arteries created by a build-up of plaque, says Alexandra Lajoie, MD, a non-invasive cardiologist at Providence Saint John's Health Center in Santa Monica, California.